Here's why the 1939 Register is the perfect place to start your British family research

 How do I request to open a closed record?

 You can upload a scan of the person's death certificate from your computer.
 Select the record you want to be opened and then the 'Open this record' button.
 Complete and submit the Evidence of Death form, attaching the file from your computer.

 Why do we have to produce a death certificate to declare someone is over 100 years old?

 The provision of a death certificate is as evidence of death, not that the person is over 100 years of age.
 The record of a person born more than 100 years ago should be opened by default.
 It's only persons who would be under 100 years today for whom evidence of death is required.
 The death certificate is required because of personal privacy and confidentiality restrictions around the data.
 Only an official copy of a death certificate from the General Register Office will be accepted as proof of death.
 You can't just submit a link to an online death record.

 Was the information collected on cards or straight into the book?

 You can see a sample of the forms that were filled in by the householders here.

-The Report Transcription Errors link is at the bottom of the transcription.
+Look for the 'Report an Error' button on the transcription.
 You can send us corrections for each line.